Making a Payment to Brunel

-- You can get a Early Payment Discount of 2% by paying all your tuition fees either before or at enrolment.
-(This offer is only open to students who are self funded)
+- You can get an Early Payment Discount of 2% by paying all your tuition fees either before or at enrolment.
+(This offer is only open to students who are self-funded)

 - You can pay 60% at enrolment, and the remaining 40% at the start of the Spring term in January.

 Brunel Alumni who were classed as full time international students are entitled to a further 15% discount off the cost of their fees.

 You can only pay us your tuition fees and your accommodation fees if you are staying on-campus.
 You cannot pay us money towards your personal living expenses and we will not be able to reimburse you once you arrive in the UK.